 Composition and Funding of Legislature.
 The California Legislature has 120 members-80 in the Assembly and 40 in the Senate.
 The State Constitution requires candidates for these offices to be eligible to vote, residents of their districts for 12 months, and residents of California for three years.
 Proposition 140 (1990) established an annual cap on spending in support of the Legislature (for expenses such as legislator and staff salaries and other operating costs).
 This cap increases annually based on growth in the state's economy and population.
+In the current year, the Legislature is budgeted to spend over \$260 million.

 District Boundaries.
 Every ten years, the Citizens Redistricting Commission is responsible for establishing new district boundaries for the Assembly and the Senate.
-In 2010-11, total costs for the Citizens Redistricting Commission was in the range of several million dollars.
+In 2010-11, a year of peak activity for the commission, the commission's total annual costs were in the range of several million dollars.
 When the commission sets district boundaries, it must meet the requirements of federal law and other requirements, such as not favoring or discriminating against political parties, incumbents, or political candidates.
 In addition, the commission is required, to the extent possible, to adopt district boundaries that:

-- Maintain the geographic integrity of any city, county, neighborhood, and "community of interest" in a single district.
-(The commission is responsible for defining "communities of interest" for its redistricting activities.) - Develop geographically compact districts. - Place two Assembly districts together within one Senate district and place ten Senate districts together within one Board of Equalization district.
+- Maintain the geographic integrity of any city, county, neighborhood, and community of interest in a single district. - Develop geographically compact districts. - Place two Assembly districts together within one Senate district and place ten Senate districts together within one Board of Equalization district.